Bloomingdale School of Music: Public School Program

 The oldest continuing public school collaboration in New York City, BSM's Public School Program enables 500 students in five local public schools to receive weekly, skills-based training in music.
 As the program is designed to be part of each school's arts plan, BSM's faculty work closely with public school teachers to integrate the program into the school's curriculum.
-Now in its 35th year, the program has instructed almost 35,000 children, and has served as a model for similar collaborative programs.
+The program has instructed almost 35,000 children, and has served as a model for similar collaborative programs.
 It offers class instruction in violin, viola, Orff Schulwerk, or Dalcroze.